perspectivezoom/from-html-to-backbone/README.md

 ```
 In much the same way as we used an events hash in our views, we've defined a routes hash to be triggered when we load up our app with extra params in the URL.
 In this case, we want the router call the `sort` function when we've appended `sort` to the URL.
 We also expect the column we want to sort by after the sort keyword, indicated by the colon-ed `:sortColummn` in the route definition.
 We also need to new up and start the router when the page loads.

 With all this in place, it is now possible to open the page pre-sorted.
-If you've opened up the page, locally, the URL will look something like `file:///path_to_where_you_saved_game_tracker/Game%20Tracker/index10addRouter.html`.
+You can [click here](http://perspectivezoom.com/from-jquery-to-backbone/index10addRouter.html#sort/name) to see it working online, or if you've opened up the page locally, the URL will look something like `file:///path_to_where_you_saved_game_tracker/Game%20Tracker/index10addRouter.html`.
 Add params at the end so it looks like `file:///path_to_where_you_saved_game_tracker/Game%20Tracker/index10addRouter.html#sort/minutes`.
 It will load the page => startup the router => inspect the params => trigger the vent `sort` event => invoke sortByProperty => trigger the collection `sort` event => invoke the gameTable view's render with the newly sorted collection.
 Cool.
 It looks like we're done.

 [The current version of the page](http://perspectivezoom.com/from-jquery-to-backbone/index10addRouter.html) - [code](https://github.com/perspectivezoom/from-jquery-to-backbone/blob/gh-pages/index10addRouter.html)

-Although in this step-by-step, we used only two inter-component communication strategies, please note that are more ways than just vents and shared resources.
+Although in this step-by-step, we've used only two inter-component communication strategies, please note that are more ways than just vents and shared resources.
 For example, Backbone Views that hold nested html, such as GameTable and GameTableRow, have a natural connection to each other, and although we never needed to do so, it would be perfectly reasonable in the near future for GameTable to keep a reference to its GameTableRows if it needs to directly talk to them.
 Something along the lines of GameTable creating a `this.gameViews` array and changing:

 ```diff
 -   var gameView = new GameTracker.Views.GameTableRow({ model: game });